Whiley/RFCs/text/0000-global-variables.md

 definition, an initialiser (a future RFC could relax this with something equivalent to a `static` block).

+## Initialisers

+An important question is what form static initialisers are permitted to take.
+For this purpose, the concept of a _constant expression_ is introduced.
+That is an expression which can be evaluated at compile time.
+A constant expression is an expression with the following
+constraints:

+- **Purity.** A constant expression must be pure and is not permitted to have side-effects.
+This means, amongst other things, that they cannot invoke `method`s, or create state through `new`.
+- **Function Invocation.** A constant expression is not permitted to invoke functions.
+This ensures that they can be efficiently evaluated at compile time.
+- **Static Access.** A constant expression may only access static variables which are declared as `final`.
+Note that cyclic dependencies are not permitted.

+We note that future RFCs may choose to further relax these restrictions as necessary.

+# Side effects

+Another important question is in what context a static variable can be accessed.
+This proposes the following:

+- **Final Statics**.
+These are effectively compile-time constants and can be accessed from anywhere.
+This includes within `functions` and also as `case` labels.

+- **Non-Final Statics**.
+These represent global state and, hence, cannot be accessed by any pure expression (e.g. as within a `function`).
+In principle, these should be accessible from within a non-pure context, such as within a `method`.
+However, at this time, there is not syntax for expressing the `modifies` clause of a method (this will be added separately later).

+- **Volatile Statics**.
+These represent global state which may be accessed concurrently.
+At this time, it is impossible to declare such a static variable (though in the future this may be relaxed).
+  Nevertheless, this proposal states that a non-`final` static cannot be used in a concurrent context unless this is explicitly state through an appropriate modifier (e.g. `volatile).

+An important observation from the above is that, under this proposal, non-`final` static variables cannot be accessed at all!
+In the future, this restriction will be relaxed through the use of a `modifies` clause or similar.

 # Terminology

-* *Top-level Variable Declaration*.
+* *Static Variable Declaration*.
 This is a variable declaration which may appear at the top level (i.e. without indentation) of a Whiley source file.

-* *Pure context*.
+* *Pure Context*.
 An expression or statement which is _functionally_ pure.
   All statements and expressions within a `function` are pure contexts.
 Likewise, all specification elements are pure contexts.

+* *Constant Expression*.
+An expression which can be completely evaluated at compile time.

 # Drawbacks and Limitations